Deadweight Loss Calculator

 How to calculate deadweight loss?

-Now that we know what is deadweight loss, let's see how to calculate the deadweight loss in a market.
+Now that we know what deadweight loss is, let's see how to calculate the deadweight loss in a market.

 In the deadweight loss graph below, the deadweight loss is represented by the area of the blue triangle, which is equal to the price difference (base of the triangle) multiplied by the quantity difference (height of the triangle), divided by 2.